Using the user guide

 bokeh.io.output_notebook()

-We will demonstrate usage of the hv, bootstrap and stan modules in following pages.
+In the following pages, we demonstrate usage of the various modules of the bebi103 package.
 The viz module is always used in the context of statistical analysis, so its contents will be demonstrated within the bootstrap and stan sections.

 In all graphics displays that use HoloViews, plots are rendered using Bokeh, like bokeh.io.show(hv.render(holoviews_graphic)).
 This is due to some issues with how Sphinx (which generates the documentation) renders HoloViews plots.